ermo/abireport-rs/README.md

 # abicheck-rs

-PoC ABI check Rust code using elf.rs for AerynOS
+PoC ABI report Rust code using elf.rs for AerynOS

 ## Try it